16Bitt/kdebug/README.md

 - The output is very noisy
 - The way the `kubecfg` is loaded does not load the default namespace for the context.
 This forces the user to specify the namespace anyway.
-- Terminal size is not respected, so things like readline behave strangely